GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When a distinguished but elderly scientist states that something is possible, they are almost certainly right.
-When they state that something is impossible, they are very probably wrong.
+> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
 >
-> ~ *Arthur C. Clarke*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts